 Make getting to know more about your inn or your location fun with trivia facts you can share in social media.
 Some social media contests have guests guess how many of something is in the glass jar (like M&M candies) and the closest answer wins something like a free overnight stay.

 If a guest shares a great picture they took and gives you permission to post it, then by all means do so and be sure to give them credit for their image.
 You can also share guest comments you have received.
 If they wrote their comments in a guest book, you can even take a picture of their comments.

 Video content is in high demand.
 According to the Wall Street Journal, over one billion hours of video are watched on YouTube each day.
 The videos can also feature your local area.

 By consistently varying your popular social media content, you will attract an even greater social media following.
-Contact Rob Sales and Lori Blass, former B&B innkeepers who offer professional B&B consulting as well as their respective services as licensed B&B realtors.
+Contact Rob Sales of B&B Consulting, a former B&B innkeeper who is an experienced, licensed B&B realtor.